sjkilts/tinc/_posts/2017-05-17-tahoma-west.md

 It was my pleasure to work with the editors at Tahoma West Literary Arts Journal.
-My role for the 2017 publication was visual arts- information architecture, content curation and layout design.
-Also resposible for art direction and design of posters and marketing materials used for content generation and events
+My role for the 2017 publication was visual arts and meida.
+This covered information architecture, content curation, art direction, copyediting, and layout design.
+Below are some materials created for marketing and events

 [Download a copy of Tahoma West v.21][4]!
 Download provided by [Alexandria Nickerson][5], Tahoma West 2016-2017 Editor in Chief.